bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 subnet number in this iceberg X. In our case, we are working on iceberg1 (default when disabling icebergs mechanism), and we only have one subnet, so our administration network will be ice1-1.
-If we would need another subnet, its name would have been ice1-2, etc. Interconnect-1 is not an administration network.
+If we would need another subnet, its name would have been ice1-2, etc. Interconnect-1 is not an administration network as it is not using **iceX-Y** pattern.

 .. note::
   In new versions of the stack, it is now possible to replace the number Y by a string compatible with [0-9][a-z][A-Z] regex.
+For example ice1-prod.

 Open file group_vars/all/general_settings/network.yml and let's check part of its content: